ixaxaar/char-dnc/README.md

 Usage: train.py [filename] [options]

 Options:
---model            Whether to use LSTM or GRU units    gru --n_epochs         Number of epochs to train           2000 --print_every      Log learning rate at this interval  100 --hidden_size      Hidden size of GRU                  50 --n_layers         Number of GRU layers                2 --learning_rate    Learning rate                       0.01 --chunk_len        Length of training chunks           200 --batch_size       Number of examples per batch        100 --cuda             Use CUDA
+--model            Whether to use LSTM, GRU or DNC units    gru --n_epochs         Number of epochs to train           1000 --print_every      Log learning rate at this interval  100 --hidden_size      Hidden size of DNC                  200 --n_layers         Number of DNC layers                2 --learning_rate    Learning rate                       0.001 --chunk_len        Length of training chunks           200 --batch_size       Number of examples per batch        256 --cuda             GPU ID to use, -1 for cpu --nr_cells         Number of cells of the DNC          32 --read_heads       Number of read heads                4 --cell_size        Size of each DNC cell               32 --reset_experience Should we reset DNC values per minibatch?
+False
 ```

 ## Generation